Conrado Krainer

-Series - To Remember and Forget
+Series – To Remember and to Forget

 Nourished by these two types of traces — the photographic document and oneiric memory — artificial intelligence operates as a machine of historical imagination.
 The generated images belong neither entirely to the past nor to the present: they are unstable, fragmented landscapes, traversed by atmospheres of collapse, displacement, loss, and suspension.